Discover some b2b marketing tips to define a modern B2B marketing strategy that will get your client to hire your company.

 Free trials, free content, freemium services

 Don’t fear the trial!
-Especially if your SaaS business is committing a large amount of time and money when adopting a new SaaS product.
-Offering your customers a free trial or freemium version of your service is a great way of\giving your customers a firsthand experience of the value your product provides and ultimately getting them hooked.
+Especially if your customers will be committing a large amount of time and money when adopting your SaaS product.
+Offering customers a free trial or freemium version of your service is a great way of giving your customers a firsthand experience of the value your product provides and ultimately getting them hooked.

 Consider the length of your trial.
 A week, a month, two months?
 If someone is able to come in, get the information or service they need, and drop out, you’ll of course want to keep it quite short.
 If the time to value (TTV) for your product is longer, you’ll need to offer them a longer trial.
 This also applies if you’re confident that the more time someone spends with your service, the more likely they are to ‘stick.’